Ingest data from Kafka topics.

-- You need to ingest from self-hosted Kafka, Confluent Cloud, AWS MSK, or Redpanda into ClickHouse.
+Ingest real-time data from self-hosted Kafka, Confluent Cloud, AWS MSK, or Redpanda to Propel.

-The Kafka Data Pools connect to specified Kafka topics and ingest data in real-time into Propel to power your data applications.
+The Kafka Data Pools connect to specified Kafka topics to ingest data in real-time into Propel.

 Kafka Data Pools support the following features: